 Peter Garson 01557 814584

-- inform people about red and grey squirrels
+- Report your sightings of red and grey squirrels

 - Help with special surveys of particular areas

 - Keep track of squirrels visiting your garden feeders

 - Check traps during grey squirrel control operations